Classification of Symmetry-Protected Phases for Interacting Fermions in Two Dimensions

 \newsection{Acknowledgement} We thank Zhenghan Wang and Daniel Freed for enlightening discussions.
 M.C. would like to thank Parsa Bonderson and Maissam Barkeshli for collaboration on related projects, and Perimeter Institute for hospitality where part of the work was done.
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research.
+Z.C.G also acknowledges start up support from Department of Physics, The Chinese University of Hong Kong, Direct Grant No. 4053224 from The Chinese University of Hong Kong and the funding from RGC/ECS(No.2191110).